thegetty/grj-19/content/baghdad-kept-on-working.md

 [^78]: Jamil Hamoudi, “Lamḥa ʿan al-Fann al-Islāmī,” *ʿAshtarūt*, no. 3 (1943): 53–55.

 [^79]: Initial inspection of the selected images suggests that, in addition to the Faure volumes, Hamoudi and Selim took samples from studies of Islamic art published in Egypt, including Ahmad Taymur Pasha, *Al-Taṣwīr ʿind al-ʿArab*, ed.
-Z. M. Hassan (Cairo: Maṭbʿat Lajnat al-Taʾlīf wa-al-Tarjama wa-al-Nashr, 1942); and Zaki Muhammad Hasan, *Kunūz al-Fāṭimīyīn* (Cairo: Maṭbaʿat Dār al-Kutub al-Miṣrīya, 1937).
+Z. M. Hassan (Cairo: Maṭbʿat Lajnat al-Taʾlīf wa-al-Tarjama wa-al-Nashr, 1942); and Zaki Muhammad Hasan, *Kunūz al-Fāṭimīyīn* (Cairo: Maṭbaʿat Dār al-Kutub al-Miṣrīya, 1937).

 [^80]: Both the so-called Persian drawing—actually a fifteenth-century Ottoman copy of a drawing by Venetian artist Gentile Bellini in the Ottoman court—and its erroneous attribution appear in Faure, *L'art médiéval,* 231.

-[^81]: Nizar Selim, *L’art contemporain en Iraq*, 60; and Jabra, *Nuṣb al-Ḥurrīya,* 176.
+[^81]: Nizar Selim, *L’art contemporain en Iraq*, 60; and Jabra, *Nuṣb al-Ḥurrīya,* 176.
 For discussion of the spread of Islam as an “infinite dream” expressing itself in different buildings and ornamental schema, see Faure, *L'art médiéval,* 212–13, 222.

 [^82]: Selim, letter to al-Husri, diary entry, 23 September 1943, in *RT*, 161.